 Introduction

-Glaciers are sensitive to changes in climate, so they have generally retreated since the Little Ice Age cold period finished and are predicted to retreat further with future climate change scenarios (SROCC, 2019).
-The water stored inside glaciers makes them an important component of the hydrological system, particularly in drier areas where they are a vital water source (Jansson et al., 2003; Farinotti et al., 2016).
-If glacier recession continues then this store of water may eventually disappear and change local hydrological systems, which will have substantial implications for ecology and human populations downstream (Fellman et al., 2014; Farinotti et al., 2016).
-However, where proglacial lakes form, they will act as an important store of water in place of glaciers, albeit with different characteristics (Carrivick and Tweed, 2013).
+Glaciers are a key component of the hydrological system in many mountainous areas as they can also act as a longer-term deposit of water (due to time taken for mass to pass through the glacial system) than typical non-glacial catchments (Jansson et al., 2003; Fellman et al., 2014).
+Consequently, water may be accumulated on land in glaciers due to climatic conditions (cooler or wetter) over several decades (or longer) and provide a crucial source of water during periods of drought or in arid areas (Jansson et al., 2003; Farinotti et al., 2016).
+Glaciers can also act as a depository of water on seasonal and diurnal timescales (Jansson et al., 2003).

-Glaciers are a key component of the hydrological system in many mountainous areas as they can also act as a longer-term store of water (due to time taken for mass to pass through the glacial system) than typical non-glacial catchments (Jansson et al., 2003; Fellman et al., 2014).
-Consequently, water may be stored on land in glaciers due to climatic conditions (cooler or wetter) several decades (or longer) ago and provide a crucial source of water during periods of drought or in arid areas (Jansson et al., 2003; Farinotti et al., 2016).
-Glaciers can also act as a store of water on seasonal and diurnal timescales (Jansson et al., 2003).
-Where this glacial meltwater from glacial recession is not stored on land (such as proglacial lakes), then it will contribute to sea level rise if it exceeds the snow and ice mass accumulated on glaciers (SROCC, 2019).
+As glaciers are sensitive to changes in climate, they have generally retreated since the Little Ice Age cold period finished and are predicted to retreat further with future climate change scenarios (SROCC, 2019).
+If glacier recession continues then this depository of water may eventually disappear and either form or not form proglacial lakes.
+Where proglacial lakes form in basins exposed as glaciers retreat, they will act as an important store of water in place of glaciers, albeit with different characteristics (Carrivick and Tweed, 2013).
+When and where this glacial meltwater from glacial recession is not stored on land (such as proglacial lakes), then it will contribute to sea level rise if it exceeds the snow and ice mass accumulated on glaciers (SROCC, 2019).
+In either case, local hydrological systems will be changed, which will have substantial implications for ecology and human populations downstream (Fellman et al., 2014; Farinotti et al., 2016)

-As glacier terminus positions retreat due to increased mass loss, topographic basins are often left where terminal moraine systems provide a dam or where subglacial erosion into the bedrock has been high.
+As glacier terminus positions retreat, topographic basins are often left where terminal moraine systems provide a dam or where subglacial erosion into the bedrock has been high.
 Therefore the extent and topographical restraint on glaciers will influence the potential formation (and depth) of a basin, as well as underlying geology having a strong control on subglacial erosion rates and potential for glacial overdeepenings to form (Cook and Swift, 2012).
 These factors are likely to vary across glaciated mountain areas and will control proglacial lake development through time (as glaciers retreat) across these topographic basins if meltwater input is sufficient and water storage is efficient (Carrivick and Tweed, 2013).
-Note also that meltwater input to glacial lakes may also originate from ground ice in the forefield and therefore potentially be an important indicator of permafrost thaw in response to increases in air temperature and heatwaves (Jonsell et al., 2013; Kim et al., 2018).
+Note also that meltwater input to glacial lakes may also originate from groundwater and/or ground ice in the forefield, so meltwater can potentially be an important indicator of permafrost thaw in response to increases in air temperature and heatwaves (Jonsell et al., 2013; Kim et al., 2018).